Share this publication

 Where to stay for the Copenhagen Carnival Cost?

-Copenhagen has no shortage of places to stay it’s with everything from 1-5-star accommodation for all levels of comfort and budget.
+Copenhagen has no shortage of places to stay, It has everything from 1-5-star accommodation for all levels of comfort and budget.
 We recommend staying close to Fælledparken if you want to be close to the carnival.
-Please check out some accommodation deals here.

 What to do and see in Copenhagen